 You will be provided with thorough instructions to create the pumpkin shape using plastic wrap and elastic bands.
 Finally, serve the cheeseball on a tray with delicious crackers.

 Crescent rolls are awesome because if you put your imagination cap on you can turn them into much more than a dinner roll.
-Follow this recipe and turn refrigerated crescent rolls into delicious witch hats.
+Follow this recipe from Pillsbury and turn refrigerated crescent rolls into delicious witch hats.

 You’ll trade savory rolls for a sweet dessert with this recipe!
 The rolls are filled with irresistible chocolate and a sprinkle of sugar on top, truly magical!